-PersistentVolumes support the following access modes:
+PersistentVolume resources support the following

-- ReadWriteOnce: The Volume can be mounted as read-write by a single node.
+- ReadWriteOnce: The volume can be mounted as read-write by a single node.

-- ReadOnlyMany: The Volume can be mounted read-only by many nodes.
+- ReadOnlyMany: The volume can be mounted read-only by many nodes.

-- ReadWriteMany: The Volume can be mounted as read-write by many nodes.
-PersistentVolumes that are backed by Compute Engine persistent disks don't support this access mode.
+PersistentVolumeresources that are backed by Compute Engine persistent disks don't support this access mode.

-Using Compute Engine Persistent Disks as ReadOnlyMany
+Using Compute Engine persistent disks as ReadOnlyMany

-ReadWriteOnce is the most common use case for Persistent Disks and works as the default access mode for most applications.
-Compute Engine Persistent Disks also support ReadOnlyMany mode so that many applications or many replicas of the same application can consume the same disk at the same time.
+ReadWriteOnce is the most common use case for persistent disks and works as the default access mode for most applications.
+Compute Engine persistent disks also support ReadOnlyMany mode so that many applications or many replicas of the same application can consume the same disk at the same time.
 An example use case is serving static content across multiple replicas.

 Refer to this article for instructions for creating persistent disks for multiple readers.

-Using preexisting persistent disks as PersistentVolumes
+Use preexisting persistent disks as PersistentVolumes